-Discover what dry wrapping are and follow our how-to guide for overnight soothing and healing with dry wraps.
+In this post, discover what dry and wet wrapping is and follow our easy how-to guide for overnight soothing and healing with dry and wet wraps.

 What is Dry Wrapping?